What's a Zucchini Boat?

-You can omit the bacon from this recipe, but my suggestions is that you make it with the bacon, and then try to remove it while eating.
-I tried that, but the bacon added so much flavour, I couldn’t eat the crispy goodness fast enough!
 This recipe is like a Thai meatloaf stuffed zucchini.
-It isn’t your ordinary Zucchini Boat, it’s a Sweet Chili & Bacon Wrapped Thai Zucchini Boat.
-Now that’s a mouthful.
+It isn't your ordinary Zucchini Boats with ground beef, it's a Sweet Chili & Bacon Wrapped Thai Zucchini Boat.
+Now that's a mouthful.
 Bon Appetit! Приятного аппетита!

 - 1 very large zucchini